papagorgio23/AISports_Chatbot/data/nlu.md

 - can i sign up with you guys?
 - that's not too shabby...
 How can I sign up?
 - I want to sign up for your services
+- sign up with a.i. sports
+- sign up for A.I.
+Sports
+- yeah I’d sign up for that

 ## intent:ask_weather
 - How is the weather today?